-- Performed a walkthrough to understand the process for the preparation, review, approval and recording of the valuation of the investment; - Sent a confirmation to the investee company to confirm the Company's shareholding; - Evaluated the competence, capabilities and objectivity of management's specialist; - Involved valuation specialists to assess the appropriateness of the valuation technique selected by reference to market practice for similar investments: - Agreed observable inputs (i.e., data of comparable companies including share price, number of shares, revenue, cash, debts and non-controlling interests) to the valuation model to external market data; - Evaluated unobservable inputs including the EV/S and DLOM by comparing to assumptions used by market participants when valuing similar investments; - Obtained the financial information of the investee company and analysed the financial performance and liquidity of the investee company. - Assessed the revenue of the investee company by back-testing to its historical financial information; - Assessed qualitative factors by reviewing the business plan of the investee company and communication between management and the investee company; and - Assessed the completeness of the financial statement disclosures regarding fair value hierarchy as set out in note 19 to the financial statements against the requirements of HKFRSs.
+- Obtained an understanding of the process for the preparation, review, approval and recording of the valuation of the investment; - Sent a confirmation to the investee company to confirm the Company's shareholding; - Evaluated the competence, capabilities and objectivity of management's specialist; - Involved internal specialists to assess the appropriateness of the valuation technique selected by reference to market practice for similar investments; - Evaluated unobservable inputs including the EV/S and DLOM by comparing to assumptions used by market participants when valuing similar investments; and - Obtained the financial information of the investee company and analysed the financial performance of the investee company.

+We have assessed the adequacy of the financial statement disclosures regarding fair value hierarchy.